 Bank access is available at several points along Highway 58 and local roads, plus at Greenwaters Park on the east side of Oakridge.
 Skilled boaters can navigate the lower end when water conditions allow.

 This stretch is open year-round but anglers must only use artificial flies and lures, not bait.
 Only fin-clipped trout may be kept.
-These are not stocked, but the occasional hatchery-marked fish may slip downstream from Hills Creek Reservoir.
+These are not stocked, but the occasional hatchery-marked fish may slip downstream.

 This section of stream is likely to get better for strictly catch-and-release angling with artificial flies and lures only for all wild trout species, including native cutthroat, rainbow and bull trout and even non-native brook trout (which can be mistaken for bull trout and in this stream must be released, which is different than many Oregon waters).